mmore500/AvidaGeneDupe/review/2025-06-07-coverletter-plosbio.md

 **What is the nature of the evidence you provide in support of your conclusion?**

 We report evolution experiments conducted using the Avida digital evolution platform, which enables self-replicating computer programs to be used as a model organism for evolution experiments.
-We apply the Logic-9 frameork developed by Lenski et al. (2003), which defines a set of virtual phenotype traits spread across a range of complexity, with complexity defined based on the number of logical operations necessary to carry them out.
+We apply the Logic-9 framework developed by Lenski et al. (2003), which defines a set of virtual phenotype traits spread across a range of complexity, with complexity defined based on the number of logical operations necessary to carry them out.
 While careful consideration must be taken in generalizing results from Avida to biological organisms, this model offers unique capabilities for detailed, rigorously controlled treatments.

 Using this system, we compared adaptive evolution of Logic-9 traits in the presence and absence of duplicative mutation.